act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 #### Failed Example 2

-This `video` element autoplays and does not have a [instrument][] to pause, stop, or turn the audio volume off.
+This `video` element autoplays and does not have an [instrument][] to pause, stop, or turn the audio volume off.

 ```html
 <video autoplay>